 The most powerful tool in your call center agent’s arsenal.
 There will be questions from prospects, many of them.
 Your salespeople need to know the product or service they’re selling better than anyone else in your company.

 There are many ways to teach them, but taking a practical approach works best.
-Run dummy sales calls and grill them like a particularly tricky and knowledgeable prospect would.
+Run sample sales calls and grill them like a particularly tricky and knowledgeable prospect would.
 Only when any questions you can think of can’t stump them are they ready to start selling.

 Tools and processes